-The WEF Nexus approach can help in the implementation of the SDGs in at least three ways:
+More specifically, the WEF Nexus approach can help in the implementation of the SDGs, in at least three ways:

-- Identify potential trade-offs at the policy design stage (e.g., targets related to food security, bioenergy and thermal power capacity additions); - Support the identification and development of solutions that positively benefit multiple SDGs (e.g., decentralized renewables in agri-food); - Better link SDGs in their implementation through a process that avoids the "silo" approach, which prevailed with the MDGs.
+- Identify potential trade-offs at the policy design stage (e.g., targets related to food security, bioenergy, thermal power capacity additions); - Support the identification and development of solutions that positively benefit multiple-SDGs (e.g., decentralised renewables in agri-food); - Better link SDGs in their implementation through a process which avoids the 'silo' approach that prevailed with the MDGs;

-There are particularly close interlinkages between the WEF Nexus and climate change, which makes this approach especially relevant to implementation of the Paris Agreement (SEI, 2011).
-Energy and food/agricultural production are major drivers of climate change, and at the same time, agriculture and water are among the most climate-vulnerable sectors.
+There are in particular close inter-linkages between the WEF Nexus and climate change - hence with the implementation of the Paris Agreement (SEI, 2011):

-Climate policies can improve water, energy and food security (e.g., through afforestation, soil carbon sequestration and renewable energy), but they can also negatively impact, or be impacted by, WEF resources.
-For instance, promotion of renewable energy that consumes water might lead to CO2 reduction, but also to an unsustainable increase in water demand.
-Similarly, diminished water availability due to climate conditions might limit the renewable energy-related climate strategies a location could pursue.
-At the same time, policies and practices related to the WEF sectors-such as those included in climate-smart agriculture and smarter energy solutions resulting from digitization, can offer solutions to both climate change mitigation and adaptation.
-Furthermore, and in rural developing economies in South Asia and sub-Saharan Africa, a switch from solid biomass (wood, agricultural residue, animal dung) to clean cooking fuels can be part of the solution to reduce carbon emissions and increase carbon retention in trees, while also improving the quality of soils for agriculture.
+- On the one hand, energy and food/agricultural production are major drivers of climate change; on the other hand, agriculture and water are among the most climate-vulnerable sectors; - Climate policies themselves may also affect water, energy and food security.
+They can improve water, energy and food security e.g. on afforestation, soil carbon sequestration and renewable energy.
+But they can impact or be impacted by WEF resources.
+For instance, the promotion of renewable energy that consumes water might lead to CO2 reduction but to an increase in water footprint.
+Similarly, the amount of available water might limit renewable energy aspects of the climate strategy a location can pursue; - At the same time, policies and practices related to the WEF sectors such as those included in climate-smart agriculture, and smarter energy solutions resulting from digitization, are part of the solutions to climate change mitigation and adaptation; - Finally, in large parts of rural developing economies (South Asia and Sub-Saharan Africa) the switch in cooking energy from solid biomass (wood, agricultural residue, animal dung) to clean fuels is a part of the solution to reduce carbon emissions, increase carbon retention in trees and also increase the organic content of soils.